 “Nobody outside of this room can know about our AI capabilities,” Vermillion said.
 “Do you understand?”

 “Yes sir,” he said.
 “You’re AI assistant saw me reading up on it, didn’t he?”

 <Butch> Call me Butch.
 Yes, I saw that.
 What are you going to name your assistant?

 “I hadn’t even decided if I was going to create one,” Nolan said.
 “Can I?”

 Vermillion sighed.
 “Dammit.
 Okay, both you and JJ can have them, but make sure you hide it from the others.
 Comprende?
 That means no PA conversations without using ear implants, and no vocal commands, only mind dictation.
 Got it?
 That’s an order.
 Oh, and I won’t be having one of these.
 I consider it a security risk to have the CEO’s brain in this system, at least until we figure things out.”

 “I understand why you’d be apprehensive,” Nolan said.
-“You should create one too, and we should set them up to share data between the three of us.
+“We should set them up to share data between the three of us.
 I suspect that with the level of data processing we can get from this system, we could’ve destroyed all of Simone’s ships in that last engagement.”